• Style

 This post may contain affiliate links that help support this site at no additional cost to you.
 Please read my disclosure page for more info.

 These fun Easter Bath Bombs would be a perfect Easter gift for tweens, teens or adults.
 These DIY Easter Egg Bath bombs are simple to make and require just a few ingredients.
+Perfect for DIY Easter Basket Ideas.

 DIY Easy Easter Bath Bombs